-Analytics is essential for every business, be it an eCommerce store, a specialized blog, a portfolio website, or the official website of a company.
+Analytics is essential for every business, be it an eCommerce store having properly set up e-commerce reports that tell you all the important aspects of your shop is mandatory.
 Citing from the almighty Wikipedia, we can help you better understand what analytics means and why it is a crucial part of the performance of your business.
 So here we go: analytics is the automatic computational analysis of data or statistics.
 It is used for the monitoring of KPIs, as well as for the interpretation, and transposing of meaningful patterns into customer data.
 It also means applying data patterns for more effective decision-making.
 It is mandatory in information-rich areas; analytics depends on the application of statistics, automation, and operations research to quantify performance and monitor KPIs.

 There is an eCommerce reporting tool for anybody.
 You just need to find the right one for you.
 For starters, it’s useful to know that every eCommerce platform has its own analytics reports, which are much easier to read and interpret than the Google Analytics ones and enable eCommerce business owners to better understand the overall performance of their store and product portfolio, as well as the customer behavior.
 Be it Shopify, Magento, or WooCommerce- they all have a wide range of reports, from standard overview dashboards to more detailed reports, depending on the nature of your subscription.